I know you’re probably thinking: “What is an interlocking log cabin?”

 But… It is categorically NOT better than Northern Scandinavian Pine.

 We know this because we buy Russian Spruce.
 And that Russian Spruce is real good, but not as good as our Scandinavian Pine (Redwood).

 Russia and Northern Scandinavia are within the Arctic Circle.
 The most northerly of the five major circles of latitude.

 Northern European is a bit vague.
 If I were asking about timber I’d want to know if it came from the Arctic Circle.

-Here’s the type of badge you’re looking for when dealing with Timber Building Company.
+Here’s the type of badge you’re looking for when dealing with a Timber Building Company.

 Tuin just got it tight there so let’s look at what Interlocking log does right.